marmotteio/marmotteio/README.md

 ### Features and Support

 **Q: I have a feature request.
 How can I suggest it?**
 A: We welcome feature requests!
-You can suggest new features by opening an issue on our [GitHub repository](https://github.com/supervise/supervise/issues).
+You can suggest new features by opening an issue on our [GitHub repository](https://github.com/marmotteio/marmotteio/issues).
 Please ensure that the feature hasn't been requested already before creating a new issue.

-**Q: I need help with Supervise.
+**Q: I need help with Marmotte.
 Where can I ask questions?**
 A: We have a few ways you can get help.
 Check out our [documentation](https://link-to-documentation), join our [Discord community](https://discord.gg/your-discord-invite), or open an issue on our GitHub repository.
 If you're a paying customer, you can contact us directly at `hello@marmotte.io`.

 **Q: What kind of support do you provide for paying customers?**